gaelcolas/datum/README.md

 > `A datum is a piece of information.`

-An Sample repository of an Infrastructure managed this way is available at [**DscInfraSample**](https://github.com/gaelcolas/DscInfraSample), along with more explanations of the usage of Datum.
+A Sample repository of an Infrastructure from code managed using Datum is available at [**DscInfraSample**](https://github.com/gaelcolas/DscInfraSample), along with more explanations of its usage and the recommended Control repository layout.

 ## What is Datum for?